 In fact, the Government stated that non-compliance may cost the Exchequer £430m per year – a figure that has been widely ridiculed by industry experts.

-Little has changed in terms of such claims since the Intermediaries Legislation first became law in 2000.
+Little has changed regarding such claims since the Intermediaries Legislation first became law in 2000.

 Off-Payroll Working in the Public Sector